chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 | Bastion Machine   | 1     | 2    | 8   | 200 GB             | m5.large         | Standard_D2as_v4   | n2-standard-2    | /var/tmp=5% /root=20% |

 {{< note >}}

+- The above hardware requirement is for an 11-node cluster, an Automate HA deployment pattern.

-For production, OpenSearch volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.
+- For production, OpenSearch volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.
 {{< /note >}}

 ### Load Balancer